tonyketcham/puerh.wtf/content/tastings/imperial-green.md

 brewing:
   temperature: 185
   material_amount: 5
-  liquid_amount: 140
+  liquid_amount: 120
-  vessel: Porcelain Gaiwan
+  vessel: Glazed Shiboridashi
   first_infusion_duration: 20
   infusion_increment: 5
 ---

 The wet leaf has a tip-of-the-tongue similarity that I can't put my finger on.
 The initial strike was much different than how it develops the more you smell it.
 It's nice and changing, incredibly aromatic, has that buttery fried kind of jade Chinese green characteristic with more floral, nutty, and controlled zesty/savory notes.

 ### Infusions